AlanD20/go-noting/README.md

 Go-Noting is a simple, easy-to-use, noting web application.

-The project structure is inspired by Laravel, a PHP framework to build web applications.

 ## Stacks

 The server side is built with Go to handle operations including CRUD and migraiton.
 The primary packages that are used in the server side are: